catsout/wallpaper-engine-kde-plugin/README.md

 - ColorBlendMode

 ### Web support status
-Basic web api supportted, the audio api is not send data at now.
+Basic web api supportted, the audio api dose not send data at now.
+#### no webgl
-But WebEngineView in plasmashell can't init opengl.
+WebEngineView in plasmashell can't init opengl.
 Some wallpaper using webgl may not work, and performance may be bad.